Privacy notice for patients

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-Direct care services and who we may receive and share your information with and why
+Direct care services - who we may receive your information from and share your information with and why

 Safe and effective care is dependent upon relevant information being shared between all those involved in the direct and ongoing care of a patient.
 All health and adult social care providers are subject to the statutory duty under section 251B of the Health and Social Care Act 2012 to share information about a patient for the purpose of their direct care.
 This duty is subject to the Common Law Duty of Confidentiality, the UK General Data Protection Regulation (UK GDPR) and Data Protection Act (DPA) 2018.
 Your personal information will only be shared in accordance with your rights under these laws.